 Versatility is the name of the game for chuck roast.
-Whether it's braised or roasted, you're in for a treat.
-The perfect ratio of meat and fat are held together by delicate connective tissue that makes for one serious bite after another.
-Like all our beef, our chuck roast is dry aged for at least 14 days, creating a one-of-a-kind taste that stands out from the rest.
+Whether it's braised, roasted or smoked, you're in for a treat.
+The perfect ratio of meat and fat are held together by delicate connective tissue, which when cooked properly, makes for one serious bite after another.
+Like all our beef, our chuck roast is dry aged, creating a one-of-a-kind taste that stands out from the rest.

 The Chuck Roast comes from the beef's shoulder.
+Our highly skilled butchers create this cut by butterflying and tying the the cut for uniformity and cooking ease.
 Our heifers and steers live active and happy lives on pasture, and because of this, the animals get plenty of exercise which results in extra flavorful beef.

 Not just a piece of meat

 Great flavor starts in the field.
 At Porter Road, we partner with farmers who raise their animals on pasture, for a difference you can taste.Learn more about our process